-1.10 Given that the Tax Value Method would modify the income tax law at its most fundamental level, it is clearly applicable to all income taxpayers, including individuals and Simplified Tax System (STS) taxpayers.
-Nevertheless, it is likely that most individual and STS taxpayers would not even notice that their income was being calculated under the new approach.
+1.10 Given that the Tax Value Method would modify the income tax law at its most fundamental level, it is clearly applicable to allincome taxpayers, including individuals and Simplified Tax System (STS)STS taxpayers.
+Nevertheless,it is likely that most individual and STS taxpayers would not even notice thatlikely experience little practical impact if their income waswere being calculated under the new approach.
 Individuals whose primary source of income is employment related and/or derived from interest and dividends would continue to use a primarily cash basis of accounting.
 Similarly, the STS would continue to operate in a manner consistent with the way it is intended to work within the current law.